 One goal of Naturopathic pediatrics is to use natural therapies to prevent and treat mild to moderate conditions, resorting to pharmaceutical and surgical interventions as secondary options or in emergency situations.
 The core belief in Naturopathic pediatrics is to encourage the body to heal itself.
 This is achieved through supporting the immune system, addressing nutritional deficiencies, promoting a healthy diet and lifestyle; including exercise, sleep and mental habits.

 Fever is an excellent example of how a naturopathic approach may differ from a conventional approach.
-A fever is our natural defence mechanism against a pathogen.
+A fever is our natural defense mechanism against a pathogen.
 By raising the temperature of the body a few degrees many pathogens (viruses, bacteria) stop functioning optimally and the body activates inflammatory immune cells and enzymes to destroy the invading organism.
 While conventional medicine often sees disease symptoms, like a fever, as something to be suppressed, naturopathic doctors often see them as something to be promoted.

 It has become commonplace to try to intervene in the disease process too swiftly, taking medications to decrease fever and inflammation prematurely.
 The Naturopathic Doctors role is to recognize the stages of the disease process, closely monitoring a fever, knowing when a fever should be left alone and when intervention is necessary.
 All the while helping the child feel better without interfering in the healing process.